 Switzerland ranks first in the Global AgeWatch Index, which measures the social and economic well-being of older people, followed by Norway, Sweden, Germany and Canada.

-Pablo Casals, who is known as the world's greatest cellist, practised this instrument for four or five hours every day even when he was 90 years old.
-When he was asked why at his age, he still practised so hard, he responded, "Because I think I am making some progress".
+Pablo Casals, who is known as the world's greatest cellist, practiced this instrument for four or five hours every day even when he was 90 years old.
+When he was asked why at his age, he still practiced so hard, he responded, "Because I think I am making some progress.

 Life expectancy at birth in Europe is currently highest in Spain (83.2 years), Italy (82.9 years) and Cyprus (82.5 years).
 In Malta, people can expect to spend the largest part of their lives in good health (72.7 years for females and 71.6 years for males).